Duke-LeTran/ubuntu_setup/notes_python/pyenv_debian-bookworm-12_python.md

 eval "$(pyenv virtualenv-init -)"
 ```

-Depending on your shell and your environment, so just add them to your `.bashrc`
+Depending on your shell and your environment, just follow the instructions.
+For me, I added those lines to my `.bashrc`.

 ## Step 4: Install your specific version of python

 ```
-> CONFIGURE_OPTS="--enable-optimizations"
+> env CONFIGURE_OPTS="--enable-optimizations"
 > pyenv install -v 3.10 # installs the latest version
 ```
 [pyenv: CONFIGURE_OPTS](https://github.com/orgs/pyenv/discussions/1998)

 # III.
 Quickstart: pyenv

-`pyenv versions`
+* `pyenv versions`
-`pyenv which python`
+* `pyenv which python`
-`python -V`
+* `python -V`
-`pyenv which pip`
+* `pyenv which pip`
 https://realpython.com/intro-to-pyenv/#creating-virtual-environments

 ## A. Creating your virtual environment

-This project/directory/application specific.
+This is specific to your project/directory/application.
 This creates a .python-version in
-the local directory
+the local directory.

 ```
 > pyenv virtualenv <python_version> <environment_name>`